arsonistgopher/jinfluxexporter/README.md

 Currently beta version.
 Seems to behave itself!

-Kafka options are fairly limited, but the idea here is if we start with the basics and add features as they're required, the project will receive enhancements naturally.
+InfluxDB options are fairly limited, but the idea here is if we start with the basics and add features as they're required, the project will receive enhancements naturally.

 ## Features
 * Simple user land application

 ## Install
 * Requires Go 1.4 or later
-* `go get github.com/arsonistgopher/jinfluxdbexporter`
+* `go get github.com/arsonistgopher/jinfluxexporter`

 ## Documentation
 You can view full API documentation at GoDoc: http://godoc.org/github.com/arsonistgopher/jinfluxdbexporter.